ankit-suman-07/action-repo/README.md

 ﻿# action-repo
 ### A sample repository to use webhook

+- This is a demo repository in which webhook has been used
+- The webhook made using Flask can be found here : [https://github.com/ankit-suman-07/webhook-repo](https://github.com/ankit-suman-07/webhook-repo)
+- UI code can be found here : [https://github.com/ankit-suman-07/webhook-UI](https://github.com/ankit-suman-07/webhook-UI)
+- Deployed UI can be found here : [https://dazzling-mousse-419046.netlify.app/](https://dazzling-mousse-419046.netlify.app/)

 - First demo commit after setting up
 - Second commit for pull
 - New data from second branch (NOT MAIN)